-In her free time, Nika enjoys working on her foundation, which provides accessible and clean drinking water to Kiburara, Uganda.
-She also enjoys spending quality time with her family, traveling the world, and petting every dog she comes across.
+In her free time, Nika enjoys working on her foundation, which provides accessible and clean drinking water to villages throughout Uganda, as well as providing pro-bono work to non-profit organizations throughout the state involved in eradicating hunger and homelessness.
+She also enjoys spending quality time with her large family, traveling the world, and petting every dog she comes across.

 • Volusia County for Responsible Development (VCARD), Executive Board Member

 • Community Legal Services of Mid-Florida Pro Bono Program, Pro-Bono Attorney

 • Homes Brings Hope, Legal Counsel

 • Volusia Young Professionals Group, General Counsel; 2021 Local Government Committee Member; 2020 Member at Large

 • DeLand Mainstreet Association, 2021 & 2022 Board Member

 • Team Volusia, Investor Development and Relations Committee Member